Interbike

-The Interbike International Bicycle Expo is the largest bicycle industry trade show in North America and is held annually in Las Vegas, Nevada.
-Exhibitors consist of companies interested in selling their products and services to bicycle retailers, wholesale distributors, and manufacturers.
-Because of the many new cycling products and technologies that are launched each year to much fanfare at Interbike, the show is also an important media event for the bicycle industry.
+The Interbike International Bicycle Expo was the largest bicycle industry trade show in North America and was held annually in Nevada from 1982–2018.
+Exhibitors consisted of companies interested in selling their products and services to bicycle retailers, wholesale distributors, and manufacturers.
+Because of the many new cycling products and technologies that are launched each year to much fanfare at Interbike, the show was also an important media event for the bicycle industry.

 History

 Interbike was founded by Steve Ready and Herb Wettenkamp and was first held in Las Vegas in 1982.
 It has since been held in various years in Reno, Long Beach, then Anaheim, and Philadelphia.
 Interbike moved to Las Vegas in the late-1990s.
 Since its founding, Interbike was sold to Miller-Freeman which was then purchased by its current owner, VNU, which was renamed The Nielsen Company in January 2007.
 Nielsen later sold its exhibitions business; it was renamed Emerald Expositions.
 Interbike is produced by Emerald Expositions and has its office in San Juan Capistrano, California.
 This office of Nielsen Expositions also produces the OutDoor Retailer and Health+Fitness Business Expo trade shows.

 When it was created, Interbike's timing was unique among the multiple industry trade shows in existence at the time.
 Early fall, as opposed to the typical late winter or early spring, allowed manufacturers to better forecast and plan for shipping in time for the next spring's seasonal retail business.